How to Maintain a Startup Culture in a Growing Company

 Here is an example: A manager asked an employee what she thought of the company’s sales campaign.
 She answered, “That was the stupidest idea I ever heard.”
 She immediately recognized that the manager asking had developed the idea and apologized.
 Instead of getting angry, the manager said, “That is exactly the kind of feedback this company needs.”

 Avoid the “That’s not how we used to do it” Syndrome

-A startup company is agile, progressive and innovative.
+A startup company is agile, progressive, and innovative.
 However, as it grows and changes, many of the veteran leaders might struggle with the “that’s not how we used to do it” point of view.
 This can lead to complacency and hinder a company’s growth.

 To avoid this scenario, it is essential to involve the founders in all decisions that affect them.
-They undoubtedly understand that a large company cannot operate like a small one; many of the systems, processes and procedures require change.
+They undoubtedly understand that a large company cannot operate like a small one; many of the systems, processes, and procedures require change.
 The successful transition from a startup to a larger company lies in the hands of the veteran associates.
 Therefore, it is critical that they feel as though they’re a part of the process necessary to run a large company.
 Current leaders must work with those veterans and ask important questions: What do you think?
 Will this work?
 How can we make it better?
-If the response continues to be “that’s not how we used to do it,” it is possible these individuals can’t make the leap from startup to large company.
+If the response continues to be “that’s not how we used to do it,” it is possible these individuals can’t make the leap from startup to a large company.

 All companies, from startups to organizations with thousands of employees, need to embrace change, especially at the leadership level continually.
 If veterans are not willing to change, the company runs the risk of becoming stagnant and complacent, potentially going out of business

 The Tesla Tipping PointMay 12, 2022